RebinW/active-directory-domain-services/04-identity-managment/02_user_creation.md

 ## Implementation
 #### Step 1: User creation.
-Users are created directly in the appropriate Organizational Unit to reflect the structure of the organization: 01_Users -> Aarhus -> Trading
+Users are created directly in the appropriate Organizational Unit to reflect the structure of the organization: 01_Users ->  -> Trading

 For each user we have to provide:
 - First name